Prologue

 “Do you like any sports?”

 “I like hockey.
 And sometimes soccer.
-Who doesn’t love Messi?”
+Who doesn’t love Ronaldo?”

 I’m not the world’s biggest soccer fan.
 I can’t tell you the names of many guys or what clubs they play for.
-But international superstars like Lionel Messi and Cristiano Ronaldo are definitely on my radar.
+But international hotties like Cristiano Ronaldo and Jude Bellingham are definitely on my radar.
 And all over my Instagram feed.

 “You like hockey?”
 Mindy asks, leaning her backside against the balcony.
 “Have you been to a Monarchs game?”

 “I’ve been to a few.
 A girl I work with at the radio station is dating one of the players, so I’ve gone with her a few times.
-That’s who we’re meeting up with at the crawl today.”
+That’s who we’re meeting up with today.”

 My heart speeds up.
 While I won’t go as far as to say hockey players are my weakness, I will admit to being extremely attracted to them.
-In fact, with the exception of one person, I've only ever dated guys who play hockey.
+In fact, except for one person, I’ve only ever dated guys who play hockey.
 It’s not like I seek them out.
 They’re who I’ve always been around.

 As a former collegiate hockey player himself, most of my dad’s friends are now retired players.
 And Mason, my twin brother, played up until a few years ago.